RayyyZen/C-Wire/Readme.md

 ![outputFile](data/outputFile.png)

-163167:115326:312225:196899 defines the post LV with the identifier 163167 and a capacity of 115326 kWh and the sum of the load of the consumers directly connected to this post lv is 312225 kWh and its production balance is 196899 kWh.
+163167:115326:312225:196899 defines the post LV with the identifier 163167 and a capacity of 115326 kWh and the sum of the load of the consumers directly connected to this lv post is 312225 kWh and its production balance is 196899 kWh.

-If the user executes the command `lv all`, adding to the regular output file, another `.csv` file is created containing the 10 posts LV with the higher consumption and the 10 posts LV with the lower consumption.
+If the user executes the command `lv all`, adding to the regular output file, another `.csv` file is created containing the 10 LV posts with the higher consumption and the 10 LV posts with the lower consumption, sorted by the column containing the production balance.
 It also generates a bar graph with a gnuplot script containing the production balance in kWh of each of these 20 posts LV.

 Example of a minmax output file (after the command `lv all`) :